Directories

 Email Us

 A combination of circumstances resulting in a state that calls for immediate action.
-Such circumstances can cause death or significant injuries to people, disrupt operations, cause physical or environmental damage, or threaten the University’s reputation.
-Minor emergency or critical incident – Any incident, potential or actual, which will not seriously affect the overall functional capacity of the institution.
-Examples: a minor one-room fire contained immediately, a minor laboratory spill confined to a small area.
+Such circumstances can cause death or significant injuries to people, disrupt operations, cause physical or environmental damage, or threaten the university’s reputation or financial stability.

-The Crisis Leadership Team is responsible for making decisions to resolve a Level One emergency.
-University personnel at the site of the emergency are responsible for those immediate emergency decisions necessary to protect life and property and to stabilize the situation until the Crisis Leadership Team has convened.
-Designated essential emergency personnel must remain or arrive on campus to respond to a Level One emergency.
+The CLT is responsible for making decisions to resolve the major disaster or emergency.
+University personnel at the site of the emergency are responsible for those immediate emergency decisions necessary to protect life and property and to stabilize the situation until the CLT has convened.
+Designated essential emergency personnel must remain or arrive on campus to respond to disasters and major emergencies.

 The primary decision-making responsibility rests with the department that would normally handle the situation.
 No university-wide action is required.